dinuta/jinja2docker/README.md

 Path: /usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin
 ```

-## Custom jinja2 render
+## Write your own custom render
+There is an embedded custom render, but if you want to write your own:

 -  Override the ```render.py``` file (you must use this file name) in **/scripts/entities/render.py** in order to execute your own logic.
--  Verify the Dockerfile and add the needed python packages.
+-  Verify the Dockerfile and add the needed python packages (requirements.txt).

 # Latest updates